Skip to main content

 Send e-mail

 Eric Grebing is a Project Director and has been on the SERVE team since June 2016.
-His projects involve management, research, evaluation, data analysis, and consulting for various educational inititatives, including the Region 6 Comprehensive Center and SERVE’s Early College Research Center.
-Eric also serves as co-director of the National Center for Homeless Education (NCHE).
+His projects involve management, research, evaluation, data analysis, and consulting for various educational inititatives, including SERVE’s Early College Research Center.
+Eric also served as co-director of the National Center for Homeless Education (NCHE) and worked on various projects with the Region 6 Comprehensive Center before those programs wrapped.
 Before joining SERVE, Eric taught high school math and science and led research and development at an education non-profit, both in North Carolina.
 Drawing from these experiences, Eric enjoys helping teams make and understand their impact through data utilization/visualization, program evaluation, and technical assistance to improve educational outcomes for all students.
 He holds a B.S. in Electrical Engineering and Computer Science from MIT, an M.Ed. in Educational Leadership from Concordia University, and a Ph.D. in Educational Evaluation and Policy Analysis from North Carolina State University.
 Eric also holds a PMP certification from the Project Management Institute.

 Continue reading